cdebeule/cdebeule.github.io/content/project/topological-andreev-rectification/index.md

 ---
 title: Topological Andreev Rectification
-summary: Quantum transport in Andreev junctions implemented with the KWANT Python package.
-Links to the [GitHub repository](https://github.com/cdebeule/tar) with the code that reproduces the results from [Phys.
-Rev. B 107, 245422 (2023)](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.107.245422).
+summary: Quantum transport in Andreev junctions implemented with the [KWANT Python package](https://kwant-project.org).
+For more scientific details see [Phys.
+Rev. B 107, 245422 (2023)](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.107.245422) or the [arXiv version](https://arxiv.org/abs/2302.14050).
+The Python scripts that reproduce the results from our paper can be found in the [GitHub repository](https://github.com/cdebeule/tar).
+Each file contains a detailled documentation.
 tags:
   - research
 date: "2023-12"